ucf-research/BMP-library/docs/src/man_bmp.md

 !!! note
-    Unlike most of the functions explained in the previous sections, variable ordering functions modify the input BMP, as opposed to creating a new ones.
+    Unlike most of the functions explained in the previous sections, variable ordering functions modify the input BMP, as opposed to creating a new one.

 !!! note
     Changing the variable ordering does not change the order in which variables should be specified in `evalfunc`.
-Evaluating a BMP with the same input bit array before and after a `swap!`, `reorder!`, or one of the other methods explained below should yield exactly the same result.
+Evaluating a BMP with the same input bit array before and after a `swap!`, `reorder!`, or one of the other methods explained below must yield exactly the same result.

 For the purpose of optimizing the ordering we provide two methods.
 One of these is an exact minimization algorithm adapted from [the paper